MarcSepia/git-trust-me-bro/README.md

-# TrustMeGit
+# GitTrustMeBro

 **Skip Git hooks with style.
 Commit and push with `--no-verify` directly from VSCode.
-Trust me, I know what I’m doing.**
+Trust me bro, I know what I’m doing.**

-## 🚀 What is TrustMeGit?
+## 🚀 What is GitTrustMeBro?

-`TrustMeGit` is a lightweight VSCode extension that adds quick actions to **commit** and **push** your code using the `--no-verify` flag — bypassing Git hooks like linters, tests, or any custom scripts that would normally block the action.
+`GitTrustMeBro` is a lightweight VSCode extension that adds quick actions to **commit** and **push** your code using the `--no-verify` flag — bypassing Git hooks like linters, tests, or any custom scripts that would normally block the action.

 It's perfect for those moments when you just *know* what you're doing, and need to get the job done fast.

 ## ⚙️ Features

 - Commit with `--no-verify` from the command palette or button
-- Push with `--no-verify` easily
+- Push with `--no-verify` easily (WIP)
 - Avoid those annoying hook-related blocks when you're sure your code is fine
 - Works seamlessly with your existing Git setup in VSCode